 Shabana Kauser creates oil paintings that are heavily influenced by her rich British and Pakistani roots.
 Shabana was born and lived in the UK for almost 30 years.
 Her parents emigrated from Pakistan in the 1970’s and settled in the South of England.
 Shabana is a first generation immigrant who grew up just outside of London, in a county called Surrey.
 Later she moved to Central London to pursue her studies and a career, and here she achieved a BSc in Business IT and a MSc in Information Management.

-10 years ago, she unexpectedly moved from London, UK, to Fayetteville, AR, and discovered her love for creating.
+10 years ago, she unexpectedly moved from London, UK, to the US and settled in Fayetteville, AR.
+Shabana discovered her love for creating in the US.
 Her art journey started off as an interest and this soon turned into a full time career.
 In March 2017 she formally introduced her work and enjoyed her very first Exhibit.
 Shabana’s art journey has been moving rapidly ever since.
 Her unique story and journey continue to be portrayed in her work.

 Shabana has now enjoyed successful gallery Exhibits, and also National and International Juried Exhibits.
 Being a self taught artist, she continues to build her knowledge.
 She added to her art education by attending the University of Arts London, St. Martin’s College.
 Her recent press coverage includes a TV appearance on Emmy nominated TV series ‘NW Arkansas Alive’ (click here to view).
 She was also interviewed on the podcast series ‘Amituckeredout’ that highlights ‘South Asian Trail blazers’ (www.amituckeredout.com).
 In 2018 she was nominated under the ‘favorite painter’ category in ‘The Black Apple Awards’ hosted by ‘The Idle Class Magazine’.
 She has appeared in a number of publications, for more details check out her press page.